Rare-Technology/FMA_Dashboard/README.md

     1. Download the `join_ourfish_footprint.csv` file (referred to as "data file" from here on") from data.world using the above link and save the data file in `data-raw` folder.
     2. Run the complete `prepare-ourfish-data.R` script
-        This prepares the data and uploads the updated data to the `data` folder.
-The application reads the updated data from this folder.
+        This prepares the data and uploads the updated data to the `data` folder automatically.
-    3.

 ### Deploying the Shiny app to shinyapps.io